 What is a Telemedicine Clinic?

 A Telemedicine Clinic is a way of using technology to deliver healthcare at a distance.
+The BBS clinics service at Queen Elizabeth Hospital, Birmingham uses the DrDoctor platform for video consultations.

 How will I be invited to take part in a Telemedicine Clinic?